EvernodeXRPL/evernode-docs/README.md

 1. `mkdocs build`
 2. Commit the changes in 'docs' folder and merge to 'main' branch.
 3. Github will automatically publish the changes to [documentation website](https://hotpocketdev.github.io/evernode-docs).

+## Changing the theme
+Change the theme name in mkdocs.yml to any of the themes [here](https://mkdocs.github.io/mkdocs-bootswatch).